Saptaparna10/cs5200-Android-Music-Player/README.md

-# cs5200-Android-Music-Player
+# cs5200ProjectRandom

-This repository contains source code of a music streaming app
+This is repositoty for CS5200 Project.